-[GUIDE] Photographing the Northern Lights in Iceland
+[GUIDE] Photographing the Northern Lights

 If you are lucky enough to see the Northern Lights then I am sure you will want to be able to photograph them.
 To some this might seem an impossible task but photographing them is really quite straight forward providing you have right equipment and right knowledge.
 By Nat & Stu – Where’s My Passport

 Obviously the main thing you need is the main subject itself.
 Seeing the Northern Lights is truly a magical experience but you do have to have a bit of lady luck to see them.
 The good thing however is if the lights are not showing then you will be able to photograph the starry sky and get some beautiful photos of the Milky Way and the constellations.

 Some people will say “I can’t shoot them as I need an expensive SLR camera”.
 Whilst they certainly do make it a lot easier and give you more creative control its not always the case.
 The main thing you need is a camera that gives you the ability to manually set the shutter speed, aperture and the ISO.
 Creative compacts such as the Canon G12 or the Olympus PEN cameras will be suffice to allow you to take photos of this phenomenon.